Skip to main content

 Holafly is the right pick for remote workers, content creators, and travelers who don’t want to think about data.
 If you’re spending 1-4 weeks in Europe, working from cafes and coworking spaces, and streaming on rest days, unlimited data at a predictable cost is a genuine quality-of-life upgrade.

 Holafly also makes sense for families or groups where multiple people need connectivity — though the tethering restriction limits this advantage.
-For a head-to-head comparison with our top pick, see our Airalo vs Holafly analysis.
+For a head-to-head comparison with our top pick, see our Saily vs Holafly analysis.

 Not ideal for: Budget travelers who use under 5GB, anyone who needs tethering for a laptop, or travelers who need 5G speeds.